Allison posing with a friendly husky after a dog sledding tour in Tromso

 Musher-driven tours are ideal for families, people with mobility or injury concerns, and people who are a little anxious about doing their own self-driving husky sledding adventure.

-I loved the experience and was glad I got to do it once.
-Personally, if I had to choose just one, I think a self-drive husky tour is more fun if it’s the right option for you!
+I loved the experience and was glad I got to do it once in order to tell you what the experience is like.
+But personally, if I had to choose just one, I think a self-drive husky tour is more fun if it’s the right option for you!

 The Best Dog Sledding Tours in Tromsø